maryregen/git-homeowrk/README.txt

-This is a directory for git homework!
+This is a directory for third lesson!